CamdenKo/int/SPEC.md

 With Ramp Alerts, finance teams can decide what types of transactions will automatically send an email to them.

+Your job is to create the frontend form for creating a single ramp alert.

 ## Structure

 A Ramp Alert has two components: `transaction_amount_threshold` and `alert_rules`.